Antônio Rodrigo Nogueira: Losing streak and retirement

 Nogueira coached opposite Fabrício Werdum on the second season of The Ultimate Fighter: Brazil.
 The two met in a rematch at the conclusion of the season, on 8 June 2013, at UFC on Fuel TV 10.
-This fight was a rematch of their first fight in PRIDE in which Nogueria won by unanimous decision back in 2006.
+This fight was a rematch of their first fight in PRIDE in which Nogueira won by unanimous decision back in 2006.
 After a back-and-forth first round, Nogueira lost via submission to an armbar in the second round.

 Nogueira faced Roy Nelson on 11 April 2014, in the main event at UFC Fight Night 39.
 After dropping Nogueira several times with punches in the first round, Nelson finished the fight via knockout with an overhand right.

 On 17 June 2014, Nogueira underwent successful surgery to repair a partial ACL tear of his right knee.
 On 9 February 2015, it was announced Nogueira would replace Anderson Silva as a head coach on The Ultimate Fighter: Brazil 4, after Silva was removed following his failed drug test.

 In March 2015, Nogueira revealed in an interview with Combate that he had undergone stem cell therapy on his elbows, hips and knees.
 Nogueira said,They have a clinic in Kansas where they work with stem cells.
 What they do is they remove some cells from fat out of your back and then inject them in your joints.
 I did it on my elbows, my hips and knees.
 It stimulates cartilage growth.
 It's pretty cutting edge technique.
 I'm responding really well so far.
 It's been helping a lot with my pain.
 I'm still doing physiotherapy, which is responsible for curing my hips, but I'm now doing this to make it even stronger.
 I had a break between my last fight and The Ultimate Fighter shootings, so I decided to go for it.

 Nogueira also confessed a desire to fight Frank Mir for a third time saying,In two weeks I'll be cleared to train freely again.
 First, I will get my body strong enough so I can train and be 100% ready to fight.
 I intend to fight at UFC 190 in August.
 I wanted to come back at the TUF finale card, but I'm afraid there won't be enough time.
 I'll definitely be ready in August.
 The UFC told me they would put me in a card in August.
 They didn't say which one, but I'm sure it'll be the one in Rio.
 I still don't have an opponent.
 They said there were three different guys I could be fighting, but I can't comment on that.
 I don't have any preferences really.
 I just want to come back and fight, but I would like to face Frank Mir again before the end of the year.